weareindi/ams2.skin--hud/README.md

 A custom HUD for AMS2.

 ## Why?
 The in game HUD does a fine job... until it doesn't.
 Alignment issues especially with VR were the main problem for me.
 Starting off as just an alterative HUD for Automobilista 2, the project soon grew into two parts.
-I wanted a clean looking HUD just for me without it behind recorded or streamed.
+I wanted a clean looking HUD just for me without it beind recorded or streamed.
-Part 1 achieves that goal, it is a good looking HUD with all the info I need and nothing I don't, allowing me to focus on driving without distration.
+**Part 1** achieves that goal, it is a good looking HUD with all the info I need and nothing I don't, allowing me to focus on driving without distration.
-Part 2 is a view I share on my recordings, with the aim of making it feel like a genuine broadcast rather than just a recording of my gameplay.
+**Part 2** is a view I share on my recordings, with the aim of making it feel like a genuine broadcast rather than just a recording of my gameplay.

 ## Quick start
 - Download the supplied binary (.exe) under releases.